 Snoqualmie and WM use "Recycling Only Oops" tag to monitor contamination in recycling carts.
 If a driver spots contamination in your recycling cart, the cart will be tagged, and you will be informed on proper disposal.

 Our increased efforts in recycling right and reducing contamination is a result of new restrictions by China in the type of materials they will collect for recycling.
 We all need to do our part in helping to make recycling sustainable for years to come.
-To learn more about some of the changes in the recycling industry click here.

 For more recycling information, visit: